Add To Favorites

 X-rays were discovered in 1895 by Wilhelm Roentgen, a German physicist.
 He found that these rays could pass through many materials that absorb visible light, allowing us to see inside solid objects.
 For the first time, people could look at the inner workings of the human body, as well as other creatures’ bodies.

 Aboriginal Australian people created many beautiful bark "X-ray" paintings of the inner parts of animals, using what they knew about the animal as inspiration.
-Study these paintings for ideas.
+Have students study these paintings for ideas.

-To use your X-ray Eyes, choose a favorite animal.
-Use Crayola Color Switchers Markers to outline your creature on white paper.
+Students choose a favorite animal.
+Use Crayola Color Switchers Markers to outline the creature on white paper.

-When you are finished, research the animal’s anatomy to see how accurately you drew its innards!
+When finished, students should research the animal’s anatomy to see if they drew the innards accurately.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho